Kuberwastaken/radium-windows/README.md

 Free code signing provided by [SignPath.io](https://about.signpath.io/), certificate by [SignPath Foundation](https://signpath.org/)

-Committers, reviewers and approvers: [@imputnet](https://github.com/orgs/imputnet/people)
+Committers, reviewers and approvers: [@kuberwastaken](https://github.com/kuberwastaken)

 ## License
-All code, patches, modified portions of imported code or patches, and any other content that is unique to Helium and not imported from other repositories is licensed under GPL-3.0.
+All code, patches, modified portions of imported code or patches, and any other content that is unique to Radium and not imported from other repositories is licensed under GPL-3.0.
 See [LICENSE](LICENSE).

 Any content imported from other projects retains its original license (for